Processor check

 "Incorrect HAL"

-On a VMWare VM with two virtual CPUs, NT 3.5 and 3.51 might say HAL is incorrect (something like "this HAL is only for MPS version 1.1") when booting.
+On a VMWare VM with two virtual CPUs, NT 3.5 would say HAL is incorrect when booting: "This HAL.DLL can only be run on MPS Version 1.1 compliant systems.
+Replace the hal.dll with the correct hal.
+System is HALTING".
 Expand hal.dl_ from the i386 folder of the installation media to hal.dll and overwrite %windir%\system32\hal.dll.
 The system would boot, but the downside is it would only recognize one CPU.
-Maybe VMWare VMs don't support earlier versions of the MPS?
+While there is a setting in the BIOS to change the MPS version to 1.1 (the other option is 1.4), changing that has no effect.

 Large HDD